Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: Introduction

-\begin{quote} ``Although \citet{pepeanderson1994} focused on the use of GEE, the issue that they raise is important for all longitudinal data analysis methods including likelihood-based methods such as linear and generalized linear mixed models.'' \end{quote}
+\begin{quote} ``Although \citet{pepeanderson1994} focused on the use of GEE, the issue that they raise is important for all longitudinal data analysis methods including likelihood-based methods such as linear and generalized linear mixed models.'' \end{quote} In this paper, we focus on linear mixed models (LMM), a simple form of random effects models where the outcome is continuous and the link function is identity.
+We review how problems arise when endogenous covariates are included in LMM.
+Coefficients, and specifically treatment effects, in a standard LMM with fixed covariates have both marginal and conditional-on-the-random-effect interpretations.
+But the marginal interpretation is no longer valid with endogenous covariates.

-In this paper, we focus on linear mixed models (LMM), a simple form of random effects models where the outcome is continuous and the link function is identity.
-We first provide a detailed account on the issue of including endogenous covariates in LMM.
-Coefficients in a standard LMM with fixed covariates have both marginal and conditional-on-the-random-effect interpretations.
-We show that the marginal interpretation is no longer valid with endogenous covariates.
-However, fortunately the conditional interpretation is consistent with scientific interest in the prediction of person-specific effects.
-Thus, in using LMM with possibly endogenous covariates we interpret treatment effects as conditional on the random effect.
+Fortunately, despite losing the marginal interpretation, the conditional interpretation of the parameters is consistent with scientific interest in the prediction of person-specific effects in MRTs.
+Here we propose to interpret treatment effects as conditional on the random effect in LMM with possibly endogenous covariates.
 We provide an additional assumption under which valid estimates of the effect (conditional on the random effect) of the time-varying treatment, estimates of the variance components, and person-specific predictions of these treatment effects can be obtained through standard LMM software, even if some covariates are endogenous.
 Simulation studies are conducted to support the main result.

-Last, we consider HeartSteps, an MRT of an intervention that aims to increase physical activity among sedentary adults.
-We discuss whether and when the aforementioned assumption makes sense in this situation, and analyze the data using the proposed method.
+Lastly, we discuss whether and when the aforementioned assumption makes sense in HeartSteps, and analyze the data using the proposed method.